atiumcache/PF_forecast/README.md

 ## Implementation Details

-See `forecast_all_states.py` for the logic that runs the program on the HPC cluster.
+See `forecast_all_states.py` for the logic that runs the full pipeline on the HPC cluster.

 ## Particle Filter Credits
 Particle filter code derived from: